Birmingham Hippodrome: Present day

 The exterior of the theatre was substantially rebuilt by Associated Architects and Law and Dunbar-Nasmith in 2001, with a new glass facade and accommodation for the Birmingham Royal Ballet and additional performance space.

 The Hippodrome has since presented large scale West End touring musicals and plays, such as Blood Brothers, Wicked, The Lion King, Matilda, Mary Poppins, Annie, Grease, Les Misérables, The Phantom of the Opera, War Horse, Billy Elliot, Mamma Mia!, We Will Rock You, The Curious Incident of the Dog in the Night-Time and Hamilton.

 The theatre has also hosted numerous dance productions from Matthew Bourne's company New Adventures such as Swan Lake, Nutcracker!, Edward Scissorhands and The Red Shoes.

 In July 2015, comedian and actor Brian Conley was celebrated at the end of a performance of Barnum, having performed at the Hippodrome for 600 performances, appearing in six pantomimes, Jolson, Chitty Chitty Bang Bang, Hairspray, Oliver! and hosting the 1999 Royal Variety Performance at the theatre.

 On 8 October 2020 it was announced that Birmingham City Council had given the green light to a phased redevelopment of the theatre, to create a new facade together with a first floor terrace and creating an outdoor seating area with access to refreshment areas and a new restaurant on the third floor.
 Work is due to commence in early 2021.

 In September 2022, the theatre presented the world premiere of Peaky Blinders: The Redemption of Thomas Shelby by Rambert Dance, based on the TV series of the same name, prior to touring the country and returning to the Hippodrome, before being filmed for the BBC.

-In September 2023, the world premiere of Birmingham Royal Ballet's Black Sabbath: The Ballet opened at the theatre which band member Tony Iommi appeared during the finale on the opening night.
+In September 2023, the world premiere of Birmingham Royal Ballet's Black Sabbath: The Ballet opened at the theatre with band member Tony Iommi appearing during the finale on the opening night.
+The ballet was revived in September 2025 with Iommi appearing again during the opening night finale.

+Royal Variety Performance

+On 28 November 1999 the Royal Variety Performance was staged at the Birmingham Hippodrome.
+This was the first time it had been held in Birmingham and outside of London since 1959, when it was held in Manchester.
+The performance was attended by HM Queen Elizabeth II and was presented by Brian Conley.
+The production was produced by LWT for ITV Productions and starred; Steps, Bradley Walsh, Paul Zerdin, Westlife, Ken Dodd, Leann Rimes, Joe Pasquale and the headline act Barry Manilow.